The SOX & TFA Retaliation Case

 Why the Quick Dismissal Was the Best Outcome

 A long OSHA investigation would have focused only on “reinstatement” or “backpay” — remedies that don’t even matter to me.
 I don’t want my job back.
 I don’t care about back pay.
 I want the full truth exposed.
-I just expected OHSA to be doing their part while I’m prosecuting the fraud case.

 By dismissing quickly, OSHA allowed me to immediately appeal to the Department of Labor’s Administrative Law Judges.
 I don’t need to wait.
 That means: